kpanic/bombadil/README.md

 It supports exact match through PostgreSQL tsvector(s) and fuzzy search inside jsonb fields.

 **This is a working proof of concept ;) I plan to iterate and improve it.
-If you have want to contribute you are welcome!**
+If you want to contribute you are welcome!**

 # Preparation